 201-568-6093

-When school’s out, the nature center will host two camps, one for grades 1-6 and another for Pre-K-K. Campers will hit the woods and trails, make crafts, share stories and play games, all while learning about the environment.
+When school’s out, the nature center will host three camps: one for pre-K and Kindergarten kids, one for grades 1-6, and one for grades 7 and 8.
+Campers will hit the woods and trails, make crafts, share stories and play games, all while learning about the environment.
 Camp is completely outdoors, so activities may include hikes and visits with live animals.

 Torpedoes Soccer Club